Canford School, Canford Magna, Wimborne

 Not for: Children who aren’t joiner inners or who prefer their weekends free.
 Canford is not a city school and while pupils are allowed to hit the mean streets of Wimborne on a Sunday, it might not suit the wilder child.
 Life at Canford is based very much around the school buildings, and weekends are packed with activities.

 Dare to disagree?
-The next Open Day is on Saturday 27 April, followed by their annual autumn open day on 5 October.
+The annual Autumn Open Day is on 5 October.
 The school is always happy to show prospective parents around – get in touch here.

 Canford School, Wimborne, Dorset BH21 3AD, tel: 01202 847207, canford.com